First winter weather advisory issued for Grand Island and much of the surrounding area

-The National Weather Service in Hastings issued a winter weather advisory last night that is effective from 7 p.m. tonight through 7 p.m.
-Wednesday as Grand Island and area residents will experience their first substantial snowfall of the season.
+The National Weather Service in Hastings issued a winter weather advisory through 7 p.m.
+Wednesday as Grand Island and area residents are expected to experience the first substantial snowfall of the season.

-But the snow should pass through the area and temperatures will be warmer for Halloween, according to the NWS Hastings office.
+But the snow should pass through the area and the temperature will be rising, but still chilly, for Halloween, according to the NWS Hastings office.

 The weather service forecast 1 to 2 inches of snow for Grand Island Tuesday night and Wednesday.

-For the Wednesday commute, there was snow throughout the morning.
-Wednesday’s high will be near 30 with a north wind around 15 mph with gusts as high as 20 mph.
-The chance of precipitation is 60 percent.
-Wednesday night will be cold with a low around 15 with a northwest wind around 5 mph.
+For the Wednesday commute, there will be snow throughout the morning.
+Wednesday’s high will be near 30, with a north wind at about 15 mph and gusts as high as 20 mph.
+The chance of precipitation is 60%.
+Wednesday night will be cold with a low of about 15 and a northwest wind at about 5 mph.

-For Halloween, it will be sunny with a high near 38.
+On Halloween, it will be sunny, with a high near 38.
 The wind will be from the west at 5 to 10 mph.
-Thursday night’s forecast has a low at 23.
+Thursday night’s forecast predicts a low of 23.

 According to the NWS in Hastings, the end of October can be full of drama weatherwise.